How to Involve Introverts in Employee Engagement Strategy at Workplace

 Introverts like to work throughout the day with a clear cut goal in mind.
 They plan out their tasks and try to complete them in their estimated time.
 Throwing a new activity into their mix for the day is not the way to engage them.

-We guess, by now you know how much introverts in the office like to prepare and plan things.
+By now, we guess how much introverts in the office like to prepare and plan things.

 7. Public Recognition